The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

-With so many things to do in Zadar, planning your visit to that beautiful Croatian town could be tricky.
-Its long history, numerous fantastic buildings, and so much art and culture, make it a great place to visit in Croatia.
-From museums and cultural institutions to restaurants and lovely shops, here is your Zadar city guide with some fun things to do in Zadar.
+With so many things to do in Zadar, planning your visit to that beautiful Croatian town could be challenging.
+Its long history, numerous fantastic buildings, and so much art and culture make it a great place to visit in Croatia.
+From museums and cultural institutions to restaurants and lovely shops, here is your city guide with some fun things to do in Zadar.

 This post contains some affiliate links.
 Read our Privacy Policy for more info.

-Easily reachable by plane, car and boat, Zadar is one of the best places to visit in Croatia.
-Some of my first childhood memories are from my family holidays in Zadar.
-And I visited that town numerous times later.
-Since I spent some time there a few weeks ago, I decided it’s time to finally write this guide to the best things to do in Zadar.
+Easily reachable by plane, car, and boat, Zadar is one of the best places to visit in Croatia.
+Some of my first childhood memories are from my family holidays there, and I visited that town numerous times later.
+Since I spent some time there again recently, I decided it’s time to finally write this guide to the best things to do in Zadar.

 Zadar is a compact city; most of its monuments are in the Old Town area.
 You can easily visit all of these locations in Zadar within the same day.
 Or, if you see the museums and churches’ treasuries, you can spend two to three days exploring them.
 Zadar Old Town is on the peninsula, surrounded mainly by city walls.
 The main street in the Zadar Old Town is called Kalelarga.
 The buildings on it were destroyed during the Allies’ bombing in the Second World War, so most houses on it are pretty modern.